Public website. Private workspace.

 No. The aim is to publish only selected pages, not expose the entire workspace.

-Is this the same as public Confluence access?
+Is this the same as sending people to Confluence?

-No. Public Confluence access still sends readers into a Confluence-style experience.
-Satori Cloud is intended to create cleaner public pages from selected Confluence content.
+No. Sending people to Confluence still gives them a workspace-style experience.
+Satori Cloud is intended to create cleaner external website pages from selected Confluence content.

 Is Satori Cloud available now?